 With the engine and exhaust system cool, cover the engine to keep out dust.
 A hot engine and exhaust system can ignite or melt some materials.
-Do not use sheet plastic as a dust cover.
+Do not use a plastic sheet as a dust cover.

 A nonporous cover will trap moisture around the engine, promoting rust and corrosion.